 School is a place for children to learn from teachers and spend time with friends, but for some children, school can be a painful and difficult experience.
 These children often act differently than their peers and, as a result, are misunderstood.

-Often, parents and teachers try to help these children have a positive experience at school, by helping them manage their emotions and coaching them through difficult situations.
+Often, parents and teachers try to help these children have a positive experience at school by helping them manage their emotions and coaching them through difficult situations.
 However, many parents and teachers are at a loss when it comes to children dealing with anger.
+Irvine Christian Counseling can offer valuable support to parents and educators, providing strategies and tools to help children manage their anger in healthy ways.

 Anger Management for Children: Techniques that Work